 I’ll keep this post short and to the point; I truly hope you enjoy this nourishing, surprisingly filling and wonderfully healthy salad recipe as much as I do!

-- • ½ a bunch of fresh parsley, chopped (not too finely)
+- 1/2 bunch fresh parsley chopped (not too finely)

-- • 3-4 tbsp. red wine vinegar (also known as red grape vinegar, or use plain white vinegar if unavailable)
+- 3-4 red wine vinegar also known as red grape vinegar, or use plain white vinegar if unavailable

 - COOK THE BEANS: Rinse the beans in a colander under cold water, then place into a large pot.
 Cover with water by about 5cm and place on high heat.
 Bring to the boil for 1-2 minutes, then drain the cooking water (it should be a dark grey-ish murky colour) and rinse them once more.